 They are best used when you want to test students on what they know and how well they can apply that information.
 They can also be used to review material before a test.

-When creating multiple choice questions, you should make them challenging by including choices that seem reasonable and plausible so you can really test if your students actually know the information.
+When creating multiple choice quiz questions, you should make them challenging by including choices that seem reasonable and plausible so you can really test if your students actually know the information.
+A good multiple choice question is one that encourages students to think critically and select the correct choice from a few plausible answer options.

 Matching quizzes typically involve two separate columns of words, phrases, or images that pair with one another in some way.